gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 Energy minimization
 ===================

-..  container:: justify

 Create a new folder in the preparation/' folder, call it 'inputs', and save the |ethanol-min.mdp|
 and the |ethanol-nvt.mdp| files into it.

 .. |ethanol-min.mdp| raw:: html